 Suppose you've received 20 shapefiles from a colleague, and they're in different map projections and contain lots of features that are outside your study area.
 Your task is to change the map projection of each of the 20 datasets, remove the extraneous features ("clip" the datasets), and put them all into a file geodatabase.

-By far the easiest way to accomplish this task is to use geoprocessing.
-First, you would use the geoprocessing Project tool, which applies a new projection to an input feature class to create a new output feature class.
+The easiest way to accomplish this task is to use geoprocessing.
+First, you would use the Project tool, which applies a new projection to an input feature class to create a new output feature class.
 The illustration below shows the Project tool dialog box with its input features shown in the upper left and the projected features in the upper right.
 The projected coordinate system is Albers equal area conic.

 Modeling and Analysis: Finding suitable sites for parks

 Spatial analysis is one of the more interesting and remarkable aspects of GIS.
 Using spatial analysis, you can combine information from many independent sources and derive a new set of information (results) by applying a large, rich, and sophisticated set of spatial operators.
 These spatial operations are all part of the suite of geoprocessing tools.

 For example, here is a bit more complex use of geoprocessing that performs a simplified site selection for parks and produces a dataset of potential park sites that can be further evaluated.
 The site selection logic is to find areas that are close to densely populated areas but are not close to any existing parks, the logic being that you want parks close to people, but you don't want parks clustered tightly together.
 Furthermore, it is deemed more important to have parks close to populated areas than it is to place a new park farther away from existing parks.
 As noted, this is very simple logic and only serves to identify potential sites for further evaluation (such as compatible land use, site availability, and site qualities).